Master Planner Principal, Walt Disney Imagineering

 During college, I was an intern at the University of Mississippi Museum and then was hired as the program coordinator until graduation.
 After graduating UM in 2011, I started graduate school at the University of Florida College of Design, Construction, and Planning studying historic preservation.
 I spent the summer of 2011 in Nantucket at a preservation field school conducting research on historic homes and learning traditional building methods.
 This once-in-a-lifetime experience made me realize my interests in preserving the built environment were much broader than Historic Preservation alone—I wanted to understand what makes cities thrive and be a part of the solutions to our cities problems.

 As soon as I moved to Gainesville, I transitioned to studying Urban and Regional Planning with a focus on historic preservation.
 I choose internships and research projects that allowed me to explore all facets of city planning—historic preservation planning with the City of Fernandina Beach, design as an Anthony K. Baker Intern at the Preservation Foundation of Palm Beach, and community resilience planning as a graduate assistant working to create a plan for civic engagement in rural coastal regions regarding the impacts of sea level rise.
 The internship that impacted me the most was with Walt Disney Imagineering working on a new community they were developing—Golden Oak—on land development, real estate, entitlements, and architecture design review.
-I’m now a senior master planner with Walt Disney Imagineering focusing on pre-development and real estate efforts for the Walt Disney World Resort.
+I’m now a Master Planner Principal with Walt Disney Imagineering focusing on pre-development and real estate efforts for the Walt Disney World Resort.